Explicit 34: Star Wars Holiday Special

 18:52

-Back to your previous question about where that goes with the timeline.
+Back to your previous question, where that goes from the timeline,

 18:56